WeblateOrg/weblate/docs/vcs.rst

     Weblate tries to detect Subversion repository layout automatically - it supports both direct URLs for branch or repositories with standard layout (branches/, tags/ and trunk/).
-More info about this is to be foud in the `git-svn documentation <https://git-scm.com/docs/git-svn#Documentation/git-svn.txt---stdlayout>`_.
+More info about this is to be found in the `git-svn documentation <https://git-scm.com/docs/git-svn#Documentation/git-svn.txt---stdlayout>`_.
     If your repository does not have a standard layout and you encounter errors, try including the branch name in the repository URL and leaving branch empty.